malabasterr/malabasterr/README.md

 - :mortar_board: I’ve completed the full-stack bootcamp with Code First Girls and have a BSc in Mathematics

-- :computer: After a career break due to caring responsibilities and bereavement, I am actively looking for my next job as a full-stack developer or frontend developer
+- :computer: I am actively looking for my next job as a full-stack developer or frontend developer

 - :seedling: I have studied JavaScript, React, HTML, CSS, Python and SQL.